 Horned Chinese Dragon Art Ideas and Free Coloring Pages

 Horned Chinese Dragon art ideas!
-This is the fourth week of the “How i Safari” Safari Ltd. promotion and this week They sent me a Horned Chinese Dragon (non-affiliate link).
+This is the fourth week of the “How I Safari” Safari Ltd. promotion and this week They sent me a Horned Chinese Dragon (non-affiliate link).
 The Horned Chinese Dragon is typically seen for New Year festivities.
 Both Dragons and the color red are considered to bring good luck.
 The dragon is thought to bring rain, also.
 This post includes some coloring pages and art ideas for making dragons.
 If your children or students like to paint or work with paper crafts there may be an idea here to use.
 There was no other compensation involved, and this review is my own opinion.
 The free printable includes art activity suggestions and dragon coloring pages.
-As you know, Gnorman the Green Gnome recently flew to Shanghai where he learned many new things from A to Z, as shared at that blog post.
+As you know, Gnorman the Green Gnome recently flew to Shanghai where he learned many new things from A to Z, as shared in that blog post.
 He also recently learned all about the Chinese Zodiac, as described in the post.
 Here he is pictured with his new friend the Jade Owl and other souvenirs, along with the Safari Ltd. dragon.

 Dragon Art Ideas